-Pharma companies are also beginning to use AI to revolutionise their clinical trial design and development processes.
-For example, Roche recently signed an agreement with British data analytics firm Sensyne Health, which will see them use AI technology to analyse anonymised patient data and electronic patient record information.
-The ability of AI to analyse these vast data sets at speed will support Roche in its clinical trial designs and further strengthen its approach in data and technology-driven personalised healthcare.
+Pharma companies are also beginning to use AI to revolutionize their clinical trial design and development processes.
+For example, Roche recently signed an agreement with British data analytics firm Sensyne Health, which will see them use AI technology to analyze anonymized patient data and electronic patient record information.
+The ability of AI to analyze these vast data sets at speed will support Roche in its clinical trial designs and further strengthen its approach in data and technology-driven personalized healthcare.
 Similarly, Pfizer and Concerto HealthAI, a Boston-based company that provides AI-driven solutions to life sciences researchers and healthcare providers, began a collaboration in 2019 to develop new study designs using real-world data and AI for various cancers.
-By using AI and machine learning technology to analyse medical records, insurance claims and economic measures, they aim to design more effective trials, identify and target potential patient populations, and ultimately help people living with some of the most devastating cancers.
+By using AI and machine learning technology to analyze medical records, insurance claims and economic measures, they aim to design more effective trials, identify and target potential patient populations, and ultimately help people living with some of the most devastating cancers.

 Next level patient support

 Away from the laboratories, life sciences companies are taking patient-centricity to the next level by using AI technology to assist with patient support programs and improve compliance.
 In a study conducted for AbbVie, AiCure demonstrated that by using its AI platform, it was able to increase treatment adherence in patients with schizophrenia from 50% to 90% over a six-month period.
 The AiCure platform (via smartphone app) visually confirms when patients have ingested their medication correctly.
 This AI-driven method was found to be more effective than standard self-reported data and pill counts, as there was no margin for human error or tampering.